cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 Verify on `s3://BUCKET_NAME/` the presence of archived WAL files before proceeding with a backup.

-## On demand backups
+## On-demand backups

-To request a new backup you need to create a new Backup resource like the following one:
+To request a new backup, you need to create a new Backup resource like the following one:

 ```yaml